blakechi/ComVEX/CONTRIBUTING.md

 ## If you want to add new models...

 Please reference existing models under `comvex` folder when you're implementing (recommand `convit`).
-Below are some main points:
+Below are some main steps:

+> Note: Please prefix the model's name in commit message.
+Template: git commit -m "your_model_name - your message".

 1. Wrap all your implementation into a folder named with the model's name (all lowercases) under `comvex` folder.